bcwood/alaskahikesearch-11ty/hikes/grizzly-bear-lake.md

 submittedBy: Martin Olsen
 rating: 4
 difficultyRating: Difficult
-difficultyDescription: ''
+difficultyDescription: ""
 connectedHikes:
   - Crow Pass
   - Jewell Glacier
 milesOneWay: 9.0
 milesFromAnchorage: 50.0
 directionsFromAnchorage: above Girdwood
 elevationGain:
 seasonDescription: June to September
 mapFilename: grizzly-bear-lake-topo.jpg
 topoFilename:
 elevationFilename:
 gpxFilename:
 bannerImage: grizzly-bear-lake-9
 attachments:
   - slug: grizzly-bear-lake-1
     description: Panorama.
 Photo by Martin Olsen.
   - slug: grizzly-bear-lake-2
     description: View of camp.
 Photo by Martin Olsen.
   - slug: grizzly-bear-lake-3
     description: Paradise Pass.
 Photo by Martin Olsen.
   - slug: grizzly-bear-lake-4
     description: Ridge.
 Photo by Martin Olsen.
   - slug: grizzly-bear-lake-5
     description: Valley.
 Photo by Martin Olsen.
   - slug: grizzly-bear-lake-6
     description: Dave at Grizzly Bear Lake.
 Photo by Frank Baker.
   - slug: grizzly-bear-lake-7
     description: North Fork Ship Creek.
 Photo by Frank Baker.
   - slug: grizzly-bear-lake-8
     description: Frank at Eagle Lake.
 Photo by Frank Baker.
 trailheads:
   - name: Crow Pass Trailhead
     latitude: 61.0281201
     longitude: -149.1161674
-tags: ['hikes', 'chugach-national-forest']
+tags: ["hikes", "chugach-national-forest"]
 layout: layouts/hike.njk
 ---

-Grizzly Bear Lake hike has been listed in Shepherd and Wozniak's book, *50 Hikes in Alaska's Chugach State Park*.
+Grizzly Bear Lake hike has been listed in Shepherd and Wozniak's book, _50 Hikes in Alaska's Chugach State Park_.
 Their description of the trail is accurate with one possible understatement regarding the steepness of the north side of Paradise Pass.
 It can be a little tricky, but if you take your time and choose your route carefully, it can be done by most anyone with decent scrambling skills.
 Once over the pass, it is a very pleasant and straightforward journey to the Lake.
 More on that in a moment...

 **The Hike:**